Stumblor/firmware-updates/lollypops/README.md

+How to update your Lollypops firmware

+* Download the latest firmware from this folder
-Connect to your Lollypops Access point, and navigate your browser to
+* Connect to your Lollypops Access point, and navigate your browser to 192.168.4.1

-192.168.0.4/update

-Update the latest .bin firmware from this repository to update.
+* Click 'Update Firmware'
+* Enter you Wifi details, then click 'Test'
+* Browse for the firmware file you downloaded earlier
+* Wait for the update to complete